 Ever wonder how much energy it takes to power a light bulb?
 Your students will find out by becoming the source of energy, using a pedal bike generator!
 They'll learn how we use energy in our daily lives and where this energy comes from.
 Through dynamic demonstrations, our presenters encourage students to use energy wisely.

-Program Options: Energy Connections is available as either a large group assembly or an in-depth residency.
+Program Options: Energy Connections is available as a large group assembly

 4, 5 and 6